Ketel Marte Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the eighth-ranked team ERA across all league pitching staffs (3.83).
+- The Blue Jays' 3.81 team ERA ranks sixth across all league pitching staffs.

-- Blue Jays pitchers combine to give up 118 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs given up (118 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.